paolosaracco/DataScienceSpecialization/07_RegressionModels/README.md

 # Statistical Inference

-Material for the Statistical Inference course.
+Material for the Regression Models course.